 Geometry problems are typically visual, and going the extra step to label the drawing that has been provided is key to solving them.
 If you do not have a drawing, it is recommended that your student draw a picture of what is given for a visual example to review while working through the proof.

 Your student will use the given statement to label the pieces of the drawing that are being considered.
 For example, if the statement indicates that two lines are parallel, your student may want to draw over them or highlight them to get a better visual representation of the problem they are solving.
 You may also suggest that they mark the midpoint of a line inside the drawing with an “m” or another indicator, so the center is visually clear as well.
+This is just one of the tips that an experienced tutor employs.

 “The picture is a visual to help you to think through the proof,” Scarfi says.
+It’s all a part of learning.

 Your student can continue labeling as he/she works through the various steps of each proof.
 Remember: labeling should not be limited to just the beginning of the problem.